Every engineer uses AI now. Hire the ones who use it well.

 Paste a job description.

-Or describe the role in a sentence.
-We pick up seniority, tech stack, and what the candidate will actually be doing.
+Or describe the role in one sentence.
+We pick up seniority, stack, and what the person will actually be doing.

 Share a link.
 Get a scored report.

-Candidates take the test async.
-You get per-question feedback, integrity flags, and — for AI questions — the full collaboration transcript.
+Candidates take it async.
+You get per-question feedback, integrity flags, and for AI questions the full transcript.

-We allow AI where it's expected.
-We catch it where it isn't.
+We allow AI where it is expected.
+We catch it where it is not.

-On the AI Collaboration section, the sidebar is right there — we're scoring how they use it.
-On every other section, behavioral analysis, keystroke pacing, paste pattern, and LLM fingerprinting flag candidates trying to outsource the fundamentals.
+On the AI collaboration section the sidebar is right there, because we are scoring how they use it.
+Everywhere else, behavioural analysis, keystroke pacing, paste patterns, and model fingerprinting flag anyone trying to outsource the fundamentals.

 On AI questions

-Sidebar visible.
-Every prompt, accept, and edit logged for the reviewer.
+The sidebar is visible.
+Every prompt, accept, and edit is logged for the reviewer.

-Uniform structure, hedging language, suspiciously polished prose under time pressure.
+Uniform structure, hedging language, and suspiciously polished prose written under time pressure.

 Pure paste

-Non-trivial answer arrived with zero keystrokes — pasted from somewhere off-page.
+A non-trivial answer arrived with zero keystrokes, pasted from somewhere off the page.

 Burst pattern

-Long idle, then a 400-CPM burst, then submit.
-The 'they alt-tabbed to ChatGPT' fingerprint.
+Long idle, then a 400 character-per-minute burst, then submit.
+The alt-tab fingerprint.

 Tab switches